 It’s a scary time for mental health.
 But finally, society is opening a dialogue about why everyone feels as if they are falling apart, and what can be done to help.
 Mental health is losing its taboo-ness.

 Smartphone Use Leads To Pessimism

 Let’s get to the bottom of what’s tampering with our wellbeing.
 What has led us to our current mental health situation?
-Why is our depression and anxiety increasing?
-There is certainly a lot of depressing news about the coronavirus, toxic air, deforestation, global warming, garbage-filled oceans, hunger, racism, sexism, bigotry, and the list drags on, but that’s not what’s causing our depression.
+Why are depression and anxiety increasing?
+There is certainly a lot of depressing news about the coronavirus, toxic air, deforestation, global warming, garbage-filled oceans, hunger, racism, sexism, bigotry, and the list drags on.
+But that’s not what’s causing our depression.
 Genocide, natural disasters, and epidemics have always occurred.
 The difference today is our awareness.
-Thanks to our smartphones, we are constantly connected, and while having easy access to information 24/7 has its perks, such as directions to the nearest hospital in an emergency, it comes with seriously consequential downsides.
+Thanks to our smartphones, we are constantly connected.
+And while having easy access to information 24/7 has its perks, it comes with seriously consequential downsides.

 Hearing about all the bad things happening worldwide every time you open your phone creates a “sky is falling” mentality.
 You start to focus on disheartening events, and the weight of the world’s problems weighs on your mind ‘round the clock.
 The result isn’t just that you trend pessimistic, it’s that pessimism compromises your stress-management capabilities.

 First, pessimists naturally dwell on stressful or negative events longer than optimists.
 This means your stress hormone—cortisol—levels are elevated for longer.
 Over-exposure to cortisol has been linked to anxiety, depression, metabolic issues, heart disease, poor sleep, and weight gain, as well as memory and concentration impairment.